zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

    agent sends this back to the controller.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :result: the result record.
+   :param result: the result record.

 .. zeek:id:: Management::Agent::API::agent_welcome_request